espocrm/documentation/administration/workflows.md

 Workflows feature is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).

 Workflows automate your business process an easy way.
 You can find it in the Administration panel.
-To create workflow rule you need to define:
+To create a workflow rule you need to define:

 * Target Entity - what entity type workflow is applied to;
 * Trigger Type - when workflow will be triggered;